nanodesigns/nanosupport/readme.txt

 1. Visit the plugin page at: https://wordpress.org/plugins/nanosupport
 2. Hit the Download button to download the `.zip` file
-3. Unzip the archive and cut/paste the folder to `/wp-content/plugins/` directory
+3. Unzip the archive and cut/paste the folder to the `/wp-content/plugins/` directory
 4. From admin 'Plugins' page, activate NanoSupport plugin
 5. Get to the plugin's 'Settings' page, and set up the plugin as you like
 6. Wait for your first ticket :)